joshuadavidnelson/disable-blog/readme.txt

 * Hide other post-related reading options, except Search Engine Visibility

 == Upgrade Notice ==

+= 0.5.2 =
+- Tested up to WP 6.1.1
+- Increase minimum PHP to v7.4
+- Test to PHP 8.1
+- Update Github Actions to current versions.
+- Fix some bugs, few plugin changelog for specifics.

 = 0.5.1 =
 - Update to documentation, readmes, and doc blocks.